-Although the facility differs considerably from the existing visual character of the area, the level of visual intrusion is mitigated by the fact that observers (travellers along the bypassing road) will only see the facility for a stretch of ±5km.
+Although the facility differs considerably from the existing visual character of the area, the level of visual intrusion is mitigated by the fact that observers (travellers along the bypassing road) will only see the facility for a stretch of ±6km.

 The facility will not be the first similar facility to be introduced into the landscape as at least 4 others, to the knowledge of the authors, have been authorised in the area, of which one has been built.
-Photovoltaic facilities are not alien to, and are typically located within agricultural / rural landscapes.
+Photovoltaic facilities are not alien to and are typically located within agricultural / rural landscapes.

-VISUAL INTRUSION Construction phase Operational phase Night Development with no mitigation.
-Moderate - High Moderate - High High Development with mitigation.
-Moderate Moderate Moderate
+VISUAL INTRUSIO N Construction phase Operational phase Night Development no mitigation. with Moderate - High Moderate - High High Development mitigation. with Moderate Moderate Moderate